The following material has been sourced from the Australian Institute of Health and Welfare

 New cases

-In 2020, the age-standardised incidence rate was 15 cases per 100,000 persons (23 for males and 11 for females).
-In 2024, it is estimated that the age-standardised incidence rate will be 18 cases per 100,000 persons (25 for males and 11 for females).
-The incidence rate for kidney cancer is expected to increase with age, up to 70–74 years.
+In 2021, the age-standardised incidence rate was 17 cases per 100,000 persons (24 for males and 11 for females).
+In 2025, it is estimated that the age-standardised incidence rate will be 18 cases per 100,000 persons (25 for males and 11 for females).
+The incidence rate for kidney cancer is expected to increase with age up to 65−69 years, and then to vary with age.

 Deaths